spacetelescope/deepwfc3/projects/uvis_figure_8/model_d/README.md

-Model D uses a seven-layer network with three convolutional layers and four fully connected layers (see [insert ISR here]]).
+Model D uses a seven-layer network with three convolutional layers and four fully connected layers.
 Just like Model C, Model D initially trained and validated on synthetic data sets, and transfer learned on a combination of the synthetic and real data.